The wave of digital transformation is revolutionizing the way we work. Overview of open source (or not) solutions for new “digital workplaces”.

 In addition to BlueMind’s collaborative mail suite (email, calendar, contacts, tasks), My B’Suite includes services such as word processing, spreadsheets, presentation slides, cloud file storage services, chatting and videoconferencing.
 My B’Suite users can create and share anytime, anywhere and on any device.

 My B’Suite brings many advantages: instant activation and availability through simple internet access, secure data hosted in France, a single software version, no maintenance operations — automatic backups and updates –, no hardware expenditures and a subscription-based model meaning reasonable, controlled costs.

 EORIS has developed a collaborative platform based on open-source tools that includes:

-– BlueMind for email, calendars, contacts and tasks
+– BlueMind for email, calendars,

 – Online file management with Nextcloud

 – A videoconferencing solution

 All are accessible via a simple url and single authentication.
 BlueMind’s webmail is fully integrated into the EORIS user interface.
 With a simple click, you can toggle between contacts, calendars and shared files where you can edit any document in your browser and collaborate with others.

 The platform also includes a private and public multichannel enterprise chat as well as a videoconferencing tool which can be used both with internal and external users.
 Productivity is increased as all are available to users with a simple click.